Christiania: An Embarrassment of Green Riches for Copenhagen

 November 28, 2009 by Robin Plaskoff Horton

-Freetown Christiania, the eco-village on 80 acres of prime property in the center of Copenhagen, has been the epicenter of the Danish capitol’s anarchist movement and a source of constant embarrassment ever since a group of squatters took over a former military barracks in the Christianshavn borough in the late 1960s.
+Freetown Christiania, the eco-village founded in 1971 on 80 acres of prime property in the center of Copenhagen, has been the epicenter of the Danish capitol’s anarchist movement and a source of constant embarrassment ever since a group of squatters took over a former military barracks in the Christianshavn borough in the late 1960s.

 Christiania is home to more than 1000 bikers, hippies, skaters, drug dealers, artists, anarchists, punks, activists, strays and vagrants who live in a kind of organized chaos, pariahs to the Danish People’s Party, an increasingly popular and influential far-right group that says Christiania is dangerous and who want to see it obliterated.
 The city fears that the “state within a state” will become the meeting ground for a surge of anti-globalisation protesters who are expected to arrive in the city for COP10.